openepics/discs-ccdb-ess/README.txt

 - ccdb-ws: web service implmentation (artifactId:ccdb-ws)

 Each module is versioned independently, except the conf-core and ccdb-ws version numbers are synced.
-The ccdb-mode, ccdb-business, ccdb-JAXB and ccdb-client-api are all deployed into the Maven repository.
+The ccdb-model, ccdb-business, ccdb-JAXB and ccdb-client-api are all deployed into the Maven repository.
 All sub-projects are tagged independently.
 The tag naming rules are as follows:
 - ccdb-model: <version>-model (1.0.2-model)